The NO CHILD TURNED AWAY project, quite simply, responds to the demand for our program beyond what our funding provides.

 In 2017, the first year we piloted the NO CHILD TURNED AWAY project, we increased our child visits by 1035, or 21%!
 From January through April 2017, during the cold fall and winter months we turned NO CHILDREN AWAY on Mondays and Fridays at both our sites and our program reached capacity less often on the other days of operation.
 It’s been so successful that the community comes together every fall to fundraise for the following year, most recently at our Diner After Dark event in November 2019, to kick off the fundraising for NO CHILD TURNED AWAY days in 2020!

-Our next event, Bubbles & Bowties (yes…think champagne bubbles!) on October 24th, 2020 at the WorkAround will raise funds to continue the project in 2021.
+Our 2020 event, Bubbles & Bowties (yes…think champagne bubbles!) was scheduled for October 24th, 2020 at the WorkAround.
+Sadly, we had to cancel this event.

 Please keep this program alive with your donations!
 We accept cheques, cash and online donations here.